ankit-lilly/newsapp/README.md

 ## Known Issues

-- The theme switcher stops working after you navigate around.
-You have reload the page to make it work again.
-It maybe has to do with htmx and partial responses.
-I'll look into it later.
 - Sometimes there's a double navigation bar.
 I think it's because of the way I'm using htmx.
 TFL
 - The error pages need to be fixed as navigatging back makes navbar dissapear since they are just static html pages.